 Although ultrasound is very frequently requested to assess the renal tract, it is not as sensitive or specific as CT or MRI.
 Furthermore, it struggles to accurately locally stage the disease in many instances 4.

 Renal cell carcinoma has a widely varying sonographic appearance.
 It may appear solid or partially cystic, and may be hyper, iso, or hypoechogenic to the surrounding renal parenchyma 22.
-The tumour pseudocapsule can sometimes be visualised with ultrasound as a hypoechoic halo.
+The tumor pseudocapsule can sometimes be visualized with ultrasound as a hypoechoic halo.
 Although this is a relatively specific sign, it not particularly sensitive (~20%).
 Use of harmonic scanning has been reported to increase sensitivity to up to 85% 8.

 Contrast-enhanced ultrasound 16 may typically show a lesion heterogeneously hypervascular in the arterial phase with early washout in the delayed phase.

 On non-contrast CT the lesions are soft tissue attenuation between 20-70 HU 23,24.
 Larger lesions frequently have areas of necrosis.
 Approximately 30% demonstrate some calcification 7.